 The Topics: The seminar’s highly immersive, dynamic learning experience creates a space for truly individualized personal and professional development on a range of subjects.
 Topics addressed in the seminar include basic assumptions about human nature, identity and the rise of individualism, the competing polarities of efficiency and community, and navigating leadership values in tension.

 The Schedule: The daily schedule at the seminar varies depending on the day and the location.
 Each day allows for ample time to socialize with other participants as well as process individual reflections.
-The seminar fosters group connection outside the seminar room with a variety of activities: Wine Tasting, Live Music, Guided Nature Tours, Biking, Snowshoeing, Sailing on Wye River, and Kayaking.
+The seminar fosters group connection outside the seminar room with a variety of activities: Wine Tasting, Live Music, Guided Nature Tours, Biking, Snowshoeing, and Kayaking.